netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

         *(bool)*
       -
-      - When set to YES, this option causes the DNS replies from this vserver to have the RA bit turned on.
-Typically one would set this option to YES, when the vserver is load balancing a set of DNS servers thatsupport recursive queries.
+      - When set to YES, this option causes the DNS replies from this vserver to have the RA bit turned on. one would set this option to YES, when the vserver is load balancing a set of DNS servers thatsupport queries.
+    * - redirectfromport

+        *(int)*
+      -
+      - Port number for the virtual server, from which we absorb the traffic for http redirect.

+        Minimum value = ``1``

+        Range 1 - 65535

+        * in CLI is represented as 65535 in NITRO API
     * - redirectportrewrite

         *(str)*